DFDT: Dynamic Fast Decision Tree for IoT Data Stream Mining on Edge Devices: Methodology

 The global entropy constraint checks if the current entropy \( H_l \) of a leaf $l$ is high compared to the overall entropy of all leaves in the tree, denoted as $H_{LH_{\text{stat}}}$.
 Here, the set \( X \) consists of entropy values from all leaves, recorded continuously across the tree.
 The historical entropy constraint examines whether the current entropy \( H_l \) at a leaf $l$ is significantly higher than historical entropy values recorded across all leaves at the times when VFDT conditions were met, denoted as $H_{\text{stat}}$.
 This ensures that splits are performed only if the leaf’s entropy has increased meaningfully over time.
 The historical information gain constraint assesses whether the current information gain \( G_l \) of the best splitting feature at a leaf $l$ is notably higher than historical information gain values recorded across all leaves when VFDT conditions were met, denoted as $G_{\text{stat}}$.
 This avoids low-value splits.

-Together, these constraints allow DFDT to restrict tree growth in nodes of moderate activity to instances where statistically significant differences exist.
-For highly active nodes, two skipping conditions \cite{da2018strict} are calculated according to the general formula \( \omega(x, X) \), which permits a split when the current metric \( x \), i.e. the entropy \( H_l \) and information gain \( G_{best} \), is at least one standard deviation above the average historical values in \( X \):
+Together, these constraints allow DFDT to restrict tree growth in nodes of moderate activity to instances with statistically significant differences.
+For highly active nodes, two skipping conditions are calculated according to \( \omega(x, X) \), which permits a split when the current metric \( x \), i.e. the entropy \( H_l \) and information gain \( G_{best} \), is at least one standard deviation above the mean historical values in \( X \):